Ray Dalio

-Raymond Thomas Dalio (born August 8, 1949) is an American billionaire investor and hedge fund manager, who has served as co-chief investment officer of the world's largest hedge fund, Bridgewater Associates, since 1985.
-He founded Bridgewater in 1975 in New York.
-A $5 million investment from the World Bank's retirement fund was made within five years.
-His innovations are regarded as some of the best in the industry, having popularized many commonly used practices, such as risk parity, currency overlay, portable alpha and global inflation-indexed bond management.
+Raymond Thomas Dalio (born August 8, 1949) is an American billionaire and hedge fund manager, who has been co-chief investment officer of Bridgewater Associates since 1985.
+He founded Bridgewater in 1975 in his New York City two-bedroom apartment.

 Dalio was born in New York City and attended C.W.
 Post College of Long Island University before receiving an MBA from Harvard Business School in 1973.

-Two years later, in his apartment, Dalio launched Bridgewater.
-In 2013, it was listed as the largest hedge fund in the world.
-In 2020 Bloomberg ranked him the world's 79th-wealthiest person.
-Dalio is the author of the 2017 book Principles: Life & Work, about corporate management and investment philosophy.
-It was featured on The New York Times best seller list, where it was called a "gospel of radical transparency."
+In 2013, Bridgewater was listed as the largest hedge fund in the world.

+Dalio is the author of the 2017 book, Principles: Life & Work, about corporate management and investment philosophy and The Changing World Order on why Nations succeed and fail.As of December 2024, Dalio ranks #124 on Forbes' Richest People in the World with a net worth of $15.4 billion.